 The module will provide accredited certification and validation of competencies including skills to enable autonomous practice in dealing with more complex problems and the ability to critically evaluate current research in the field of respiratory disease.
 An independent learning process will allow you to continue to advance your knowledge and understanding of respiratory disease.

 - Pre contact reading demonstrating how evidence based practice is implemented effectively in practice.

 - Six days contact time involving lectures and seminars and interactive, facilitated sessions to discuss the key theoretical and clinical aspects of diagnosis and management.
 You will contribute to discussion, analysis and application of the theoretical perspectives that underpin practice involving critical evaluation of current research.
 The programme will include practical sessions with relevant equipment to include non-invasive ventilation (NIV) machines.
 The 6 days are expected to include (but may not be limited to): lung cancer, cystic fibrosis, tuberculosis, interstitial lung disease, NIV and service design/management

 - A minimum of 2 days within hospital based clinics to provide opportunities for experience in required practical competencies and to allow you to acquire and demonstrate skills, particularly in case based assessment and discussion

 Module attendance required

-- 2 days workplace based attendance.
+- Approximately 2 clinical sessions within hospital.
 This can be your own practice, or if not in practice then will be at UHB NHS Trust.

 To be confirmed